 A good rule of thumb is to save at least 20% of the home’s listing price for a down payment.
 With so many potential buyers about to enter the cooler market, it’s a good idea to save up more if possible to provide as much cash up front as you can.

 When you’re able to quickly provide an offer on a house, you’ll be one of the more competitive bidders around.
 Even as the prices of homes fall, inventory isn’t projected to catch up for a while due to ongoing supply chain issues impacting new construction.

 Anything that can give you a competitive edge over other buyers will be key.
-Working with a local real estate team such as ours here at Curri Kirschner means being able to quickly complete all parts of the home buying process and secure a property.
+Working with a local real estate team such as ours here at David Curri means being able to quickly complete all parts of the home buying process and secure a property.

 Remain Patient and Don’t Overpay

 Being quick on the draw when the perfect listing pops up doesn’t mean you should be willing to pay any price asked.
 Some homeowners will still be trying to get a high price even if the rest of the market has relaxed.

 Work with your real estate agent to monitor properties that are asking for too much in order to swoop in as soon as a price drop happens.
 Many high-priced listings will be on the market longer than others and left alone because of the price.
 These are prime options for a price drop so don’t be deterred if your preferred home is listed higher.